How to Price PPV on OnlyFans

 - $25 subscription → $50–100 PPV

-This range gives you room to tier your PPV content by type and quality.
-Standard solo content sits at the lower end, while premium B/G scenes or niche content commands the higher end.
-For more on setting your subscription price, see our OnlyFans pricing strategy guide.
+This gives you room to tier by content type and quality.
+Standard solo content sits at the lower end of the range; premium B/G or niche content commands the higher end.
+See our OnlyFans pricing strategy guide for how to set your subscription price first.

-Different content types command different prices.
-Here's what successful creators typically charge:
+Different content types have different market rates.
+Here's what creators in our portfolio typically charge:

 - Solo photo sets (3–8 photos): $10–25